tobytcc/daily-news-GPT/setup_guide.md

     ```

 6. **Setup Pre-commit:**\
     I think it will be best to use pre-commit hooks to ensure code quality.
 It checks for simple stuff like file formatting.
-Though there are 2 major pre-commit hooks I've decided to use: mypy and pylint
+Though there are 2 major pre-commit hooks I've decided to use: mypy and pylint\
-    mypy: static type checker
+    mypy: static type checker\
-    pylint: good code practice checker, e.g. variable names or function/class/module docstrings
+    pylint: good code practice checker, e.g. variable names or function, class, and module docstrings\

     To set it up:
     ```bash